Benefits of NLIS on beef farms

 Accurate identification and storage of individual animal performance

-Panel readers with a read distance of over 1 metre are more expensive, and can be used to automatically read the NLIS tags on cattle moving along a race.
+Hand-held or panel readers are available for purchase.
+Panel readers with a read distance of over one metre are more expensive and can be used to automatically read the NLIS tags on cattle moving along a race.

-Indicators capturing weight can be used to input a range of observations or can be hooked directly into a laptop with appropriate software for managing you recording needs.
+Indicators capturing weight can be used to input a range of observations or can be hooked directly into a laptop with appropriate software for managing your recording needs.

 Data can be quickly captured and stored for future reference.
-It is important to know what you actually need to capture rather than capturing information that is of little or no value.
+It is important to evaluate what information will be beneficial to collect for your operation, rather than capturing lots of data that is of little or no value to your business.

 The value of recording weight

 Weight gain recorded over time can be used to predict when an animal will reach market specifications.
-This may be important information to communicate with your agent or preferred processor to assist in the marketing of your stock.
+This may be important information to communicate with your agent, feedlot, or preferred processor to assist in the marketing of your stock.

 Linking individual animal performance back to dam and sire may assist with culling poor performing breeders.